Navigating the Reports Tab

 How can you use this data?
 It can be used as a visual tool to know how many times the student has played the deck, and how much is left to play.
 This is very useful to know when it's time to export/print the data.

-You can now view Mastery in the main report.
+You can now view gems in the main report.
 This number represents the same thing as the "Blue Circle" on the student page.
 This represents the number of cards that have been answered correctly on the first try for each set.
 The goal is for the first number to match the second number.
-The students can re-play the deck to earn Mastery on questions they may have missed.
+The students can re-play the deck to earn Gems on questions they may have missed.

 Key Term: Set: a set is the total number of cards in a deck, regardless of how many cards are served per batch.
 Students may have to play a deck multiple time to complete a Set.